Unemployment claims in SC remain stubbornly high amid reopening economy

 The number of South Carolinians seeking unemployment benefits remains stubbornly high even as the state attempts to reopen parts of the economy that were shuttered by the coronavirus pandemic.

 Roughly 24,950 people filed a new application for unemployment insurance in the state between May 17 and May 23.
-That's down from the historical high that was set in early April, when more than 89,000 applicants signed up for unemployment benefits in a single week.
+That's down from the historical high set in early April when more than 89,000 applicants signed up for unemployment benefits in a single week.

 But the more troubling statistic is the number of South Carolinians who stayed on unemployment insurance by maintaining existing claims every week.